 Pituitary disorders can drastically alter hormone levels in your body, causing unpleasant side effects and serious complications.
-At Brighton Beach Medical Group in Brighton Beach, Brooklyn, experienced endocrinologist Harry Shapiro, MD, detects, diagnoses, and treats pituitary disorders to restore your quality of life.
+At Brighton Beach Medical Group in Brighton Beach, Brooklyn, our endocrinologist detects, diagnoses, and treats pituitary disorders to restore your quality of life.
 If you have symptoms of hormone imbalance or you feel as if something’s not quite right, schedule an evaluation by calling the New York City office today.

 Your pituitary gland is situated at the base of your brain and is about the size of a pea.
 It’s sometimes called the master gland because it helps produce hormones that control many of the body’s functions.
 Examples of hormones the pituitary gland is responsible for include: